rickosborne/cascades/md/09-1-4-authoritative.md

 "Seriously?"

-My incredulity broke the spell and she stared at me.
+My incredulity broke the spell.
+The stare she threw at me was chilly.

 "No!
 I mean, I'm just impressed that you can keep that attitude."
 I fanned my fingers toward the bulkhead between us and Coach.
-"Must of them aren't inclined to cheer."
+"Most of them aren't inclined to cheer."

 "It wouldn't be much of a challenge if they were."